 Pronunciation of 'Ribonucleic acid'

 Ribonucleic acid, commonly abbreviated as RNA, is a molecule essential for various biological roles, including coding, decoding, regulation, and expression of genes.
-It is pronounced as 'raɪboʊˌnuːkleɪɪk ˈæsɪd' in English (en-US).
+It is pronounced as 'raɪboʊˌnuːkleɪɪk ˈæsɪd' in American English.

 Word Origin